213 S. Main Street,

 Previous Names: Meroney Opera House, Bijou Theatre, Grand Theatre, Grubb Theatre, Colonial Theatre, Strand Theatre, State Theatre, Center Theatre, Towne Theatre, Towne Twin Cinemas

-The Meroney OperaHouse was built in the early-1900’s.
+The Meroney OperaHouse was built in the early-1900’s and had 1,200-seats.
 Originally it was a playhouse with a tunnel to a hotel across the street.
-It became a movie theater from the 1920’s.
+It became a movie theatre from the 1920’s.
 It was a simple yet elegant movie house with a large balcony.

 It prospered throughout the 1970’s, showing first-run features and late shows.
 I saw “Jaws” there when it came out in the 1970’s.
 In the early-1980’s, it was twinned and renamed Towne Cinemas.
 The balcony was closed off and turned into a very cramped uncomfortable second theatre.